dackerman/fluent-2014-overview/README.md

 # David Ackerman's presentations

-Contained within:
+Current talks:
+* /presentations/web-components
-* A Presentation about Web Components and ES6 - an overview of the FluentConf 2014
+  * Web Components and ES6 - an overview from FluentConf 2014

 ## How to run
 * `npm install -g http-server`